coscubes/coscubes/README.md

 ### Welcome to Kaustubh's world

 #### About
-I am studying computer vision, machine learning and deep learning at Saarland univeristy in Germany.
+I am studying computer vision, machine learning and deep learning at Saarland University in Germany.
-Previously I obtained a bachelors degree in computer science and bioinformatics from Vellore Institute of Technology.
+Previously I obtained a bachelors degree in computer science and bioinformatics from Vellore Institute of Technology in India.

 Things that I am doing now:
 - Invertible neural networks